SamSswi/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## Deployment
 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+The App live link is: [Cherry Leaver Mildew Detector](https://cherry-leaves-mildew-detector-1936274102f0.herokuapp.com/)
 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.

 * The project was deployed to Heroku using the following steps.
 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
+3. Select the  repository name and click Search.
 Once it is found, click Connect.
 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
+Click the button Open App on the top of the page to access the App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries